 2017 – today

 The government decided to streamline the network of state-owned banks by merging subsidiaries into the SBI structure.
 By 2017, the merger process was completed, marking the debut of a new logo.
-The design features minimalism and incorporates a blue keyhole and the blue abbreviation of the bank’s name.
+The design features minimalism and incorporates a blue keyhole and the bank’s name in a blue abbreviation.
 The emblem reflects the bank’s deep connection to Indian land and culture.

 The logo is perceived as a metaphor for a man-made creation that brings prosperity and wealth, like a lake nourishing the garden surrounding it.
 The shades of blue symbolize peace, harmony, and infinity, emphasizing the bank’s resilience and multifaceted nature.